peiyao2017/Catl-GLM/README.md

 # Overview

 This R Markdown document reproduces the simulation setup and implementation of constraint-aware transfer learning for compositional data under generalized linear model framework (CATL-GLM).
 Users can run the code chunk by chunk or knit the full document after placing all required source files and `.RData` files in the working directory.
+The introduction of data harmonization is in section 3.

 # Required files